 My dad once told me that in order to fully understand a culture you need to attend a wedding, a funeral, and a baby shower.
-Unfortunately our Chinese friends never got that memo, so instead of a well-balanced cultural immersion, we’ve been invited to five (yes, count them…FIVE) weddings this month.
+Unfortunately our Chinese friends never got that memo, so instead of a well-balanced cultural immersion, we were invited to five (yes, count them…FIVE) weddings in a month.

 The Beginning of the Marriage

 The part of China’s marriage process that brought me the most confusion at first was trying to figure out when a marriage begins.
 The confusion stems from the fact that many times we have learned about a pregnancy before we are even invited to the wedding.

 In places other than China you might assume that they are getting married because they are pregnant, but in China there is a possibility that they have already been married for quite some time – they just haven’t had a wedding.

 A marriage officially begins in China when a couple apply for and receive what is roughly translated as a “marriage book“.
 It’s basically a marriage certificate as we know it, except it looks more like a passport with the couple’s picture in it, hence calling it a “book”.

 After a couple fills out a load of paperwork they go to the appropriate government office and apply to be married.
 Thirty minutes later they are handed their little red book – the beginning of the marriage.

 Many couples wait months after receiving their marriage book before they actually have a wedding, a period of time which many times is used to decorate their new home.
 We’ve seen some couples live together during this time, but we’ve also seen couples wait until after the wedding to move in together.
 It seems odd, but this “limbo” period is the reason that often times we hear of a pregnancy before a wedding date is announced.

 Once they’ve actually decided to have a wedding they begin to make all the arrangements and invite the guests.
 We usually receive wedding invitations about a week in advance, but some couples have actually been kind enough to give us a month’s warning.